 In a nutshell, Mileslife is an app that lets you earn airline frequent flyer miles from your usual dining, lifestyle, and travel spending.
 Eat at a restaurant?
 Miles.
 Visit a spa?
 Miles.
 Get a portable WiFi router in Japan or visit the DMZ in South Korea?
 Yep…miiiles.
 All on top of your usual credit card miles and rewards.

 Right now Mileslife’s dining and lifestyle partners are only available in specific cities in Asia: Singapore, Bangkok, Hong Kong, and bigger cities in China.
-But even if you’re in Europe or the US, you can still use the Mileslife app to purchase attraction tickets and tours for popular tourist destinations in Asia.
-Click to scroll down and learn more!
+But even if you’re in Europe or the US, you can still use the Mileslife app to purchase attraction tickets and tours for popular tourist destinations in Asia: learn how here!

 So, what airlines does Mileslife work with?